chetnashah/haskellwork/README.md

 use the command `:m`, which is short for :module.
 This will unload the file from GHCi, so the code in that file will no longer be in scope in your REPL
+* use `:set -Wall` to get compile time warnings in ghci

+**Note** - In GHCi, ":t" only accepts terms/values, and ":k" only accepts types/type-exprs

 faster docs is accessed by SPC m h H